Client Area

 $stmt->execute([$id]);

-// UNSAFE:
+// UNSAFE

 const user = await db.query(`SELECT * FROM users WHERE id = '${id}'`);

-// SAFE (parameterised):
+// SAFE — parameterised

 const user = await db.query('SELECT * FROM users WHERE id = $1', [id]);

-// UNSAFE — user sends {"$ne": null} as password:
+// UNSAFE — attacker sends {"$ne": null} as password and bypasses auth

 db.user.findOne({ email: req.body.email, password: req.body.password });

-// SAFE — type check:
+// SAFE — type check first

-if (typeof req.body.password !== 'string') return res.status(400).send();
+if (typeof req.body.email !== 'string' || typeof req.body.password !== 'string') {

-// NEVER:
+// NEVER

 exec(`convert ${req.body.input} out.png`);

-// Use execFile with array args:
+// Use execFile with array args (no shell interpretation)

 // Still validate input is a safe filename